sabir116rus/bot_project/README.md

 - **Truck management**: add a truck and search available trucks.
 - **Profile view** with "📋 Мой профиль" button.
 - **Weight validation** ensures values are between 1 and 1000 tons.
-- **Inline calendar** for selecting dates when adding or searching cargo and trucks.
+- **Inline calendar** with month and year navigation for selecting dates when adding or searching cargo and trucks.
 - **Extensive region and city list** loaded from `russia.json`.
 When adding cargo or trucks the bot shows all regions and cities at once without paging.
 - **Common commands** `/help` and `/cancel`.